thszk/SentimentAnalysis/README.md

 # Sentiment Analysis

+This program was designed to provide a graphical interface for some Python Sentiment Analysis implementations.

 # Python programs

 The python programs was developed to serve a output processed from phrases provided of user in the [website](https://web-sentiment-analysis.herokuapp.com/).